TRIDIP220/Movie_Recommendation/README.md

 $ streamlit hello
 ```

-If this opens our sweet _Streamlit Hello_ app in your browser, you're all set!
-If not, head over to [our docs](https://docs.streamlit.io/library/get-started) for specific installs.

 The app features a bunch of examples of what you can do with Streamlit.
 Jump to the [quickstart](#quickstart) section to understand how that all works.